Ultrasound of the shoulder

 Of course, there is an infinite variety of potential techniques.
-A 'typical' approach is presented here.
-It is important to remember about tendon anisotropy in MSK ultrasound.
+A "typical" approach is presented here.
+It is important to remember tendon anisotropy in MSK ultrasound.
 Hence, each tendon needs to be scanned in multiple projections.

-Patient position: arm in a neutral position, elbow flexed 90 degrees, forearm supinated (palm up).
+Patient position: the arm is in a neutral position, elbow flexed 90°, forearm supinated (palm up).

 Patient position: the arm is kept in the same position as above and is externally rotated, pulling the insertion of the subscapularis tendon with it.